AgataKisel/urban-density-workflow/README.md

 # Urban Density Workflow

 Urban Density Workflow is an open-source research prototype for reproducible physical urban-density analysis and exploratory spatial analysis.
-It measures building-based density and contextual urban morphology within a user-defined analysis area; it does **not** measure population density.
-The results are intended for research and exploratory use, not authoritative regulatory or planning assessment.
+It measures building-based density and contextual urban morphology within a user-defined analysis area.
+The results are intended for research and exploratory use.

 ## Workflow stages

 1. Define an analysis area and settings in the local Streamlit application or a YAML configuration.
 2. Acquire Overture Maps Buildings for the selected area.
-3. clean and clip building geometries, select a metric CRS, and create a regular grid.
+3. Clean and clip building geometries, select a metric CRS, and create a regular grid.
-4. Optionally fill missing building heights from Global Building Atlas LoD1 data.
-5. Calculate the enabled density and contextual morphology indicators.
+4. Calculate the enabled density and contextual morphology indicators.
-6. Aggregate building-level and intersection-based results to grid cells.
+5. Aggregate building-level and intersection-based results to grid cells.
-7. Write spatial outputs, quality diagnostics, and indicator-readiness reports.
+6. Write spatial outputs, quality diagnostics, and indicator-readiness reports.

-The workflow supports automatic single-CRS UTM processing and staged segmented UTM processing for analysis areas crossing UTM-zone boundaries.

 ## Implemented indicators